 I love serving it with linguine pasta, creamy mashed potatoes, or even white rice.
 Anything that will soak up that gorgeous sauce will work well!

 Feel free to serve it with something bright on the side, like my steakhouse wedge salad, some roasted broccolini, or roasted broccoli and sweet potatoes.
 And if you really want to take it over the top?
-Throw in some tiramisu for dessert—now that’s a meal worth saying “I do” to!
+Throw in some tiramisu for dessert, now that’s a meal worth saying “I do” to!

-How to Store Marry Me Chicken
+How to Store this recipe for Marry Me Chicken

 Can you freeze Marry Me Chicken?